MicroFocus/lre-gh-action/README.md

 ![OpenText Logo](https://upload.wikimedia.org/wikipedia/commons/1/1b/OpenText_logo.svg)

-Note: For now this action is not yet published in GitHub marketplace and requires to be referred differently in order to be integrated and used in a workflow as an action.

 # LoadRunner Enterprise Test Execution Action
 This GitHub Action has for purpose to trigger and monitor a load test execution (preexisting or designed according to a yaml file in the git repo) in LRE server, eventually collect reports (analysis and trend reports) and report status.